keithalewis/lac/README.md

 Tokens are separated by white space according to `isspace`.

 If a token starts with a quote character (`'"'`) then white space is included up to the next quote character.
-Quote characters preceded by a backslash (`'\'`) get included in the token.
+Characters preceded by a backslash (`'\'`) get included in the token.

-The string token does not include the beginning and ending quote characters.
+The _string_ token does not include the beginning and ending quote characters.

 A _block token_ starts with a left brace character (`'{'`) and all characters are included up to the next right brace character (`'}'`) at